Passover seder has passed.

-Did you buy a big ol’ horseradish root at the grocery store for Maror this year?
+Did you buy a big ol’ horseradish root for Maror this year?

 Did you toss it on the compost heap yet?